roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

 *   **Collection:** `users`
     *   **Fields:**
         1. `teamId` (Ascending)
-        2. `isAdmin` (Ascending) // If you need to query admins within a team
+        2. `role` (Ascending)
         3. `name` (Ascending)
     *   **Query scope:** Collection

 *   **Collection:** `tickets`
     *   **Fields:**
         1. `userId` (Ascending)
         2. `createdAt` (Descending)
     *   **Query scope:** Collection

-**Note on Index Creation Time:** Composite indexes can take a few minutes to build.
+**Note on Index Creation Time:** Composite indexes can take a few minutes to build, especially if you already have data in your collections.
+Firestore will indicate the status of index creation in the console.

-By following this structure, implementing robust security rules, and creating the necessary indexes, your iiCaptain application will have a solid foundation for managing team data securely and efficiently.
+By following this structure, implementing robust security rules, and creating the necessary indexes, your iiCaptain application will have a solid foundation for managing team data securely and efficiently for multiple teams.